What are the other Names for this Condition? (Also known as/Synonyms)

 - Elevated blood sugar has the potential to lead to kidney damage, also known as nephropathy.
 It can damage the filtering system of the kidneys, leading to kidney failure or kidney disease.

-- Infections of skin, female genital tract, and urinary tract are more common.
+- Infections of the skin, female genital tract, and urinary tract are more common.

 - When an individual has Diabetes, their risk of heart attack is equivalent to an individual who has already experienced a heart attack.
 Both women and men with Diabetes are at equal risk.